PhilNiPN/stock-pipeline/README.md

-# Stock Data Pipeline & Analytics Platform
+# Stock Data Pipeline & Analytics Platform \n
 This project implements an end-to-end, multi-container solution for collecting and visualizing stock market data.
 The pipeline automates the entire workflow: it ingests historical stock prices using `yfinance`, computes technical indicators (daily returns, rolling volatility, and exponential moving averages), and stores the results in PostgreSQL.